merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 70352 | c_000000000415 | K02592 | 35137 | None | nitrogenase molybdenum-iron protein NifN
 82427 | c_000000001170 | K02585 | 58423 | None | nitrogen fixation protein NifB

-In sample N06, we previously found a complete M00175 module on contig `c_000000000414`.
-From the `kofam_hits` output, we can see that _nifE_ and _nifN_ are on a different contig, `c_000000000415`, while _nifB_ is on yet another (contig `c_000000001170`).
-This arrangement makes sense based on the _A. vinelandii_ genome we looked at earlier.
-It is too bad that they are not all on the same contig, but since all six of the required _nif_ genes are present, it seems likely that this metagenome contains a legitimate nitrogen-fixing population!
+In sample N06, we previously found a complete M00175 module on contig `c_000000000415`.
+From the `kofam_hits` output, we can see that _nifE_ and _nifN_ are on the same contig, while _nifB_ is on a different one (contig `c_000000001170`).
+This arrangement makes sense based on the _A. vinelandii_ genome we looked at earlier, in which _nifB_ was the farthest gene from the start of the _nifHDK_ operon.
+Since all six of the required _nif_ genes are present, it seems likely that this metagenome contains a legitimate nitrogen-fixing population!

 If we use the same code to search in file `N07_kofam_hits.txt`, we get: